vqdang/hover_net/src/README.md

 For instance segmentation, please store patches in a 4 dimensional numpy array with channels [RGB, inst].
 Here, inst is the instance segmentation ground truth.
 I.e pixels range from 0 to N, where 0 is background and N is the number of nuclear instances for that particular image. <br/>
 For simultaneous instance segmentation and classification, please store patches in a 5 dimensional numpy array with channels [RGB, inst, type].
 Here, type is the ground truth of the nuclear type.
 I.e every pixel ranges from 0-K, where 0 is background and K is the number of classes.

+## Current Repository Setup

+The repository is currently set up to run simultaneous segmentation and classification.
+To perform nuclear classificaion, as well as segmentation, `self.type_classification` is set as `True`.
+Note, for this the nuclear type labels **must** be available in the 5th dimension of the input patches.
+Otherwise, set `self.type_classification = False`.

 ## Training

 To train the network, the command is: <br/>